Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/30P-uefi-shell.md

 **Test steps**

-1. Power on the DUT
+1. Power on the DUT.
-1. While the DUT is booting, hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu
+1. While the DUT is booting, hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
-1. Select the `UEFI Shell` option using the arrow keys and press `Enter`
+1. Select the `UEFI Shell` option using the arrow keys and press `Enter`.

 **Expected result**